Get tax credits or child benefit paid into a Post Office card account? Set up an alternative account now or your payments will stop

 The Post Office card account (see a picture of the card below) is a very restricted bank account that enables people to collect their pension, benefit and tax credit payments by having the money paid into the account and then withdrawing it in cash via Post Office branches and Post Office branded cash machines.
 The service was introduced in 2003.

-However, Government payments into these accounts are being phased out, starting with those made by HMRC after 30 November.
+However, Government payments into these accounts are being phased out, starting with those made by HMRC after 5 April (the initial deadline of 30 November 2021 was extended to give users more time to switch).
 Payments made by the Department for Work and Pensions (DWP) will still be paid into these accounts for now – see below for more on this.

 The three benefits paid by HMRC into Post Office card accounts are tax credits, child benefit and guardian's allowance – so if you're in receipt of one or more of these you may be impacted.

-According to HMRC, around 19,000 people still need to provide alternative bank account details for their benefits, while more than 130,000 have already done so.
+According to HMRC, as of 28 March 2022, around 6,600 people still need to provide alternative bank account details for their benefits – though more than 143,000 have already done so.

 If you have an alternative bank account, tell HMRC to update your details now

 There are a couple of different ways to do this, depending on which payments you're currently getting:

 - For child benefit or guardian's allowance, you can update your details ONLINE.
 Just sign in to your personal tax account to submit the new details.
 If you don't already have a personal tax account, you can set one up on the Gov.uk website.
 Alternatively, you can also update your details by calling the child benefit helpline on 0300 200 3100 or the guardian's allowance helpline on 0300 322 9080.

 - For tax credits, you'll need to PHONE to update your details.
 You won't be able to do it online.
 Instead, you'll have to call the tax credits helpline on 0345 300 3900.